 You can also follow Herpetology Section happenings on Facebook at www.facebook.com/LACMherps.

 Want to learn more about urban nature?
 Check out our Nature in L.A. blog

 L.A. is more wild than you think!
 Come celebrate the transformation of NHM into an indoor-outdoor Museum!

-GeckoWatch is a citizen science project to map the fine-scale distribution of nonnative geckos in the continental United States.
+GeckoWatch is a community science project to map the fine-scale distribution of nonnative geckos in the continental United States.
 The project is an outgrowth of a collaborative effort by Robert Espinoza and Jeanne Robertson (California State University, Northridge), Aaron Bauer (Villanova University), Heather Liwanag (Adelphi University), and Greg Pauly (Natural History Museum of Los Angeles County) to examine what factors are allowing the Mediterranean House Gecko to be such a successful and rapidly-expanding colonizer.
 Although the initial focus was on Mediterranean House Geckos, we realized that similar questions could be asked about any of the nonnative geckos in the United States.
 The first step to asking these questions is to understand the rapidly changing distributions of these species.
-And the only way to rapidly collect these distributional data all across the continental US is to enlist the help of numerous citizen scientists.
+And the only way to rapidly collect these distributional data all across the continental US is to enlist the help of numerous community scientists.

 Below is a list of nonnative gecko species in the continental United States and the states in which established populations have been documented.